wevre/wry/README.md

 whereas `$obj` is a reference to the original object, so changes to `$obj` inside the function will be visible outside (or after) the function.

-When passing similar args from one function to another, the tilde syntax (`~name`) becomes very useful.
-And if an entire array needs to be passed, used double tilde syntax:
+When passing similarly named arguments from one function to another, the tilde syntax (`~name`) becomes very useful.
+And if an entire array needs to be passed, used double tilde syntax: `~~name`.
-`~~name`.

 When an array, `b`, is composed with a function, the search to resolve the function name begins in `b` and then (if not found) search begins in the local scope.
 The result is that